mwojnars/hypertag/README.md

 The "try" block differs from the corresponding Python statement.
 It consists of a single "try" clause plus any number (possibly none) of "else" clauses.
-The first clause that does _not_ raise an exception is returned as the output of the entire block.
+The first clause that does _not_ raise an exception is returned.
 All exceptions that inherit from Python's Exception are caught.
 Empty string is rendered if all clauses fail.

-Exceptions are caught during translation of the block only, so if there are any syntactical or name resolution errors (e.g., an undefined variable in a clause), these errors are still being raised.
-Also, note that, here, the semantics of "else" is _opposite_ to what it is in Python, where the "else" clause of a "try-else" statement only gets executed if _no_ exceptions occured.
+Exceptions are checked only after semantic analysis, so if there are any syntactical or name resolution errors (e.g., an undefined variable in a clause), they are still being raised.
+Also, note that the semantics of "else" is _opposite_ to what it is in Python, where the "else" clause of a "try-else" statement only gets executed if _no_ exceptions occured.

 Example:

     $cars = {'ford': 60000, 'audi': 80000}
     try
-        | Price of Opel is $cars['opel']
+        | Price of Opel is $cars['opel'].
     else
-        | Price of Opel is not available
+        | Price of Opel is unknown.

-Output:
+output:

-    Price of Opel is not available
+    Price of Opel is unknown.

-Similar code as above but with inline body:
+Similar code as above, but with inline body:

     $cars = {'ford': 60000, 'audi': 80000}

-    try  | Price of Opel is $cars['opel'] else | Price of Opel is not available, but how about Seat: $cars['seat'] else | Neither Opel nor Seat is available.
+    try  | Price of Opel is $cars['opel']. else | Price of Opel is not available, but how about Seat: $cars['seat']. else | Neither Opel nor Seat is available.
-           Let's stick with a Ford: $cars['ford']
+           Let's stick with a Ford: $cars['ford'].

 Output:

     Neither Opel nor Seat is available.
-    Let's stick with a Ford: 60000
+    Let's stick with a Ford: 60000.

 There is a shortcut version "?" of the "try" syntax.
 It can be used when there are no "else" clauses, like here:

-    ? | Price of Opel is $cars['opel']
+    ? | Price of Opel is $cars['opel'].

 Importantly, the shortcut "?" _can_ be used as a prefix (on the same line) with a tagged block, which is not possible with the basic syntax.